 The Small Business Owner’s Guide to the CARES Act gives more detailed information on each of the below programs.

-1.Paycheck Protection Program (PPP) – The program will help small businesses who maintain their payroll during this emergency and loans are available (may be partially forgiven).
+1.Paycheck Protection Program (PPP) – SBA and Treasury Announce PPP Re-Opening; Issue New Guidance.
+Click here to read the press release.
+The program will help small businesses who maintain their payroll during this emergency and loans are available (may be partially forgiven).
 Click here for more information and visit the U.S. Department of the Treasury for the application and additional information.
-The PPP program closed on August 8, 2020.
-As such, SBA is no longer accepting PPP applications from participating lenders.

 2. Economic Injury Disaster Loans (EIDL)